Jorgelhus/MapsinNetSuite/readme.md

 ## Do you need help, or do you want to get in touch?

 Do you want to contact me?
-You can email me at [jorge@rochapro.com](mailto:jorge@rochapro.com) or scream really loudly at your closes abyss.
+You can email me at [jorge@rochapro.com](mailto:jorge@rochapro.com) or scream really loudly at your closest abyss.

 <!-- END OF HELP TEXT -->